aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

     style.GetFont().SetColor(Color::Black());

     // Done!
 Since the named style (described above) has been set to a cell and range,
-    // The change would be reflected (new modification is implemented) to cell (A1) and range (B1:D1). style.Update();
+    // the change will be reflected to the cell (A1) and the range (B1:D1). style.Update();

-    // Save the excel file.
+    // Save the Excel file.
     U16String dataDir(u"..\\Data\\02_OutputDirectory\\");
     workbook.Save(dataDir + u"book_styles.out.xls");